7thLucas/full-app-6a228-abdd0-4590/_doc/product-overview.md

 miniature 3D-feeling worlds with real depth, atmospheric lighting, soft bloom, vignette, parallax, fog, and warm glow.
 The camera is a **fixed 3/4 diorama view** — angled slightly downward, near-orthographic, explicitly **NOT top-down, NOT a side-scroller, and with no visible grid or square tiles**.
-The learner sees a floor plane receding into depth and moves in **all four directions**: left/right travels horizontally, while up/down moves *into and out of* the scene (with diagonals when two directions combine).
-A pseudo-3D coordinate system (x horizontal, y depth, z elevation for stairs/bridges/raised areas) drives the world, and movement uses **organic walkable polygons and blocked collision zones**, never a tile grid.
+Exploration is **guided, road-based — not an open plaza**: the learner sees **handcrafted roads, paths, stairs, bridges, and village streets** receding into depth and walks **only along them**, never across the open ground.
+They move in **all four directions** *within the path*: left/right travels horizontally, while up/down moves *into and out of* the scene (with diagonals when two directions combine).
+A pseudo-3D coordinate system (x horizontal, y depth, z elevation for stairs/bridges/raised areas) drives the world, and movement is clamped to **organic walkable path polygons** (main road plus side branches) and stopped by **blocked collision zones**, never a tile grid.
+Everything off the path — grass, flower beds, water, cliffs, trees, lanterns, walls, roofs, props, and background architecture — is **not walkable**, so each area reads like an intentional, hand-authored route through a 2.5D stage rather than a decorated open floor.
+The visible road is the only playable surface: it is clearly brighter/more detailed than its surroundings, has edges, curves and branches to interaction points (NPCs, Hangul crystals, gates), and is framed by non-walkable scenery that guides the eye.

 The world stops feeling flat through a stack of depth systems, all mandatory:
 **y-depth sorting** (characters, NPCs, and props render in front of or behind each other by